 His fracture was obviously worse than that suffered by Younis Khan who it would appear is now going to be ready to play against India on Saturday after missing out on the West indies match earlier in the week.

-Also out is Nathan Bracken who has had to return to Australia with a knee injury, the Aussies are yet to name a replacement for him.
+Also out is Nathan Bracken who has had to return to Australia with a knee injury, which resembles like he has got injured in a car accident.
+After the doctor’s consultation, they told him that it is not a very serious one, but if he takes good rest by sitting out of the tournament it would be very good to regain his form back.
+He must also be consulting in starting for personal injury claim while he recovers completely from the injury.
+He can also consult an experienced attorney from Rundlett Law Firm, who can help him to file a personal injury claim and get compensation for the injury and damage caused.
+The Aussies are yet to name a replacement for him.
 Apparently his participation in the upcoming Champions League is under threat as well.
 It would appear this was an injury he was carrying and they were ‘managing’ it through the busy schedule.

 England as usual have their own injury problems also.
 Luke Wright is still not fully recovered after been hit on the toe by a yorker from the bowling machine.
 Quite how he managed that, who knows, as apparently they were practising facing yorkers.
 It wasn’t the element of surprise was it?
 Surely England batsmen aren’t that daft when it comes to batting are they?
 For anyone that seen the recent series against Australia I’ll leave you to make your own mind up.